 Our trials and research section has information about what trials are including information about the 4 phases of trials.
-If you are interested in taking part in a clinical trial, visit our searchable database of clinical trials and pick 'non Hodgkin lymphoma' from the dropdown menu.
+If you are interested in taking part in a clinical trial for non Hodgkin lymphoma, visit our searchable database of clinical trials.
 If there is a trial you are interested in, print it off and take it to your own specialist.
 If the trial is suitable for you, your doctor can refer you to the research team.
 The database also has information about closed trials and trial results.

 All the new approaches covered here are the subject of ongoing research.
 Until studies are completed and new effective treatments are found, these treatments cannot be used as standard therapy for non Hodgkin lymphoma.